nithin7204/HireIQ/README.md

 2. Navigate to `http://localhost:3000`
 3. Choose "I'm a Recruiter" to access the recruiter portal
 4. Sign in with Google
+5. Add candidate emails with optional **HR Instructions**:
+   - Enter candidate email address
+   - Provide custom HR instructions to guide the AI interviewer
+   - Examples: "Focus on React and TypeScript", "Emphasize system design", "Test problem-solving for startup environment"
-5. Add candidate emails - they will receive unique IDs via email
+6. Candidates receive unique IDs via email
-6. Candidates can use "I'm a Candidate" and enter their ID to access the portal
+7. Candidates use "I'm a Candidate" portal to:
+   - Enter their unique ID
+   - Upload resume
+   - Complete AI interview with questions tailored to recruiter's instructions
+8. Recruiters can view interview results and scores in the dashboard

 ## API Endpoints